-We required the following permits for the Kanchenjunga Base Camp trek:
+We require the following permits for the Lower Dolpo trek:

 Frequently Asked Questions [FAQs]